RKJO/JavaScript/README.md

-Simple front-end app for catalog books based on Django REST api
+Simple front-end app for catalog books based on Django REST api.
+Use AJAX to get informations.